Chambers & Partners

 Strengths: “He’s an excellent barrister and a pleasure to work with.
 He has a wonderful personality, he is very engaging and his written work is outstanding.”
 “A very creative thinker who is very familiar with both the offshore and onshore worlds.”

 Silk who has a strong reputation for his effective advocacy style.
 He frequently advises clients based in the Middle East, and his deft handling of cross-border matters wins notable praise.
 He is called upon for his expertise in technical matters concerning complex financial transactions.

 Strengths: “A hugely experienced, very powerful and persuasive advocate.”

 A popular choice for clients seeking high-quality advice on both contentious and non-contentious matters in the insolvency arena.
 He is frequently instructed in the most litigious disputes and has expertise in cases concerning claims of misfeasance, fraudulent trading and setting aside prior transactions.

 Strengths: “Stuart is a brilliant advocate in court – very experienced, knowledgeable and thorough in his work and approach.
 He’s also very quick in dealing with papers and is very responsive – an absolute pleasure to work with.”

 A well-regarded junior with a broad insolvency and restructuring practice spanning both contentious and non-contentious work.
 He is particularly adept at advising on cross-border matters and foreign insolvencies.
 He also offers expertise in asset recovery after bankruptcy or liquidation, claims involving antecedent transactions and misfeasance, IVAs and CVAs and winding-up proceedings.

-Based in Geneva, Ian Meakin frequently acts in disputes and contentious commercial matters involving the motor sport industry.
+A Formula 1 expert who frequently acts in highly contentious contractual matters involving the motorsport industry.
 He has also acted in cases concerning football and a range of high-profile doping cases.